 Renowned as one of the most photographed places in America, the Maroon Bells is a sight-seeing must-do when visiting Snowmass.
-Located about 16 miles from Snowmass up Maroon Creek Road, the Bells have limited access by car between 8 a.m. and 5 p.m.
-Buses ($8 adult, $6 youth/senior, Under 5 free) run every 20 minutes from Aspen Highlands up to Maroon Lake, where visitors can snap photos of the famous mountain-lake reflection, check out an interpretive center, stroll around the lake, or set out on a longer hike up to places like Crater Lake.
-Visitors looking for more information on accessing the Bells can get more information here.
+Located about 16 miles from Snowmass up Maroon Creek Road, there are a few different ways to get up to Maroon Lake, where visitors can snap photos of the famous mountain-lake reflection, check out an interpretive center, stroll around the lake, or set out on a longer hike up to places like Crater Lake.
+Visitors looking for information on accessing the Maroon Bells can get more information here.

 Scenic Gondola Rides